lmcjt37/squidly/README.md

 ###Future updates:
 ******************
-- Clicking the tracked user returns how many points ahead and behind you are.
+- Clicking the tracked user row returns how many points ahead and behind you are.

 *********